Houston Manhunt For Serial Killer Suspect Jose Gilberto Rodriguez Continues In Wake Of Homicidal Crime Spree

 Investigators believe Rodriguez may now be driving a dark grey Nissan Sentra taken from the scene of the second mattress store murder, with the license plate number KPD2805.

-According to the Houston Chronicle, “We need to find this vehicle,” Harris County Sheriff Ed Gonzalez said while noting that Rodriguez has the “propensity to change vehicles often.”
+According to the Houston Chronicle, “We need to find this vehicle,” Harris County Sheriff Ed Gonzalez said, while noting that Rodriguez has the “propensity to change vehicles often.”

-Gonzalez, asked by a reporter if Rodriguez is considered a serial killer, responded with the following.
+Gonzalez, asked by a reporter if Rodriguez is considered a serial killer, responded:

 “Yes, that’s what we’re facing.”